raviii/ami-i-high/README.md

-# ami-i-high
-backend for am-i-high
+backend for a django app